 Charitable giving includes financial contributions to charities or non-profit organizations.[4]
 This measure uses data from income tax returns to present information about charitable giving.

-It is likely that the percent of donors and donations presented below is lower than the actual percent of donors and donations because there is no way to count people who donate funds but do not claim their donation(s) through taxes.
+It is possible that the percent of donors and donations presented below is lower than the actual percent of donors and donations because there is no way to count people who donate funds but do not claim their donation(s) through taxes.[5]
 Additionally, some donations may not be eligible to claim on a tax return, such as donations to a crowdsourcing campaign.
 The median donation and the age and income of donors may also differ between people that claim their donation(s) through taxes and those who do not.
 As a result, this data is only representative of donors who claimed their donation(s) through taxes and the eligible donations that were claimed.

 Proportion of Charitable Donors